cmelchior/jervis-ffb/README.md

 - A standalone, UI agnostic rules engine for the 2020 version of Blood Bowl.
   This engine can be hooked into any UI framework or AI agents.

-- A Game Client UI that can run either as a website or a desktop client.
+- A Game Client UI that can run either as a website, desktop client or iPad app.

 - An AI Agent Framework that makes it possible to replace a player with a custom AI agent.